nvim-flutter/flutter-tools.nvim/README.md

 # Usage

+- `FlutterCommands` - Pick a flutter-tools command from a list, shown with your `vim.ui.select` UI (e.g. snacks.nvim, fzf-lua or mini.pick).
+- `FlutterFvm` - Pick a Flutter SDK installed with [fvm](https://fvm.app/) and switch the project to it.
 - `FlutterRun` - Run the current project.
 Respects `config.debugger.enabled` setting.
 - `FlutterDebug` - Force run current project in debug mode.
 - `FlutterDevices` - Brings up a list of connected devices to select from.